Ethical7919/Discord-Account-Generator/README.md

 If you going to sell it, i want to tell you something -> "Do it by yourself, you stupid."

-Anyways thanks to SerlosX / Music-Dude / Ethical
+Anyways thanks to SerlosX / Music-Dude / ZhongEthical/ N69-Stack